Orange-OpenSource/fqdn/README.md

 are done in a case-insensitive manner.
 Of course, FQDN hashing follows this behaviour.
 Note that FQDN are internally converted to lowercase.

-Notice that this RFC introduces some size limits which are not defaulty set by this crate.
+Notice that this RFC introduces some size limits which are not set by default in this crate.
 The feature `strict-rfc` activates all of them but each of them could be activated independently of the others:
 - labels are limited to 63 chars (`domain-label-length-limited-to-63`)
 - names are limited to 255 chars (`domain-name-length-limited-to-255`)
-- labels should start with a letter (`domain-label-should-start-with-letter`)
 - labels should only contain letters, digits and hyphens (`domain-name-without-special-chars`)
 - FQDN should end with a period (`domain-name-should-have-trailing-dot`): notice that activating this feature modifies the behaviour of `Display` which adds a period at the end of the FQDN.

+The only feature activated by default is the following:
+- label could not start or end by hyphen (`domain-label-cannot-start-or-end-with-hyphen`)